qor/doc/helpers/widget.md

 ### Templates

-Widget's template is Golang HTML template based, so supposed to be as flexible as it.
+[Widget](https://github.com/qor/widget)'s template is Golang HTML template based, and thus quite flexible.

-Above widget configured to use templates `banner1`, `banner2`, QOR widget will look up templates from path `$APP_ROOT/app/views/widgets` by default, so you need to put your template to the right place.
+Continuing on the above *widget* example, we configure it to use templates `banner1`, `banner2`.
+QOR widget will look up templates from path `$APP_ROOT/app/views/widgets` by default, so you need to put your template in the right folder!

-When render with the found template, [QOR Widget](https://github.com/qor/widget) will use the widget's generated context and use it to render the template like how Golang template works.
+Once the template is found, [QOR Widget](https://github.com/qor/widget) will use the widget's generated context and use it to render the template like how Golang template works.

 ```go
 // app/views/widgets/banner1.tmpl